Best Practices and up to the minute news on Customer Experience Management and Service Excellence

 Limit the number of open-ended questions.

 There are many different avenues to send out feedback surveys, each with its own pros and cons.
-The method you choose should align with your goals, target audience, and the type of feedback you want.
+Your chosen method should align with your goals, target audience, and the type of feedback you want.

 Email can be cost-effective and efficient.
-Depending on the platform you host the survey on, it should be pretty easy to track open rates and analyze important data.
-However, emails are at risk of ending up in spam folders and can limit the number of guests you’re able to reach.
+Depending on the platform you host the survey on, tracking open rates and analyzing important data should be pretty easy.
+However, emails risk ending up in spam folders and can limit the number of guests you can reach.

-Surveys sent via text message could give you high open rates since they appear directly on your guest’s home screen.
+Surveys sent via text could give you high open rates since they appear directly on your guest’s home screen.
 These are better for short and direct surveys.
-The downside here is that you have to get customer permission to contact them and some customers may not give you consent.
+The downside here is that you have to get customers’ permission to contact them, and some customers may not give you their consent.